How to Grow Carrots for Beginners

 a pile of freshly grown carrots from the garden

-• Nantes – these carrots are perfectly cylindrical from the top to the bottom and they have a sweet flavor.
+• Nantes – These carrots are perfectly cylindrical from the top to the bottom and they have a sweet flavor.
 They are fairly low maintenance.

-• Imperator – these are the ones most commonly seen in grocery stores.
+• Imperator – These are the ones most commonly seen in grocery stores.
 They have a higher sugar content than other varieties so they’re a bit sweeter.

 • Chantenay – If you don’t have the right soil conditions for other varieties, you can still grow these.
 They’ll grow well in heavy soil, growing 6-7 inches long.
 Just be sure to harvest as soon as they’re ready.
 If they stay in the ground too long, they’ll lose some flavor.

-• Danvers – these long, skinny carrots grow well in various soil conditions, even clay soil.
+• Danvers – These long, skinny carrots grow well in various soil conditions, even clay soil.
 While they’re mostly orange, they also grow in other colors.

-• Mini Carrots – unlike the mini carrots you see in the grocery store that have been shaved down from full-size carrots, there are varieties of carrots that grow smaller, some even as small as radishes.
-These varieties tend to be sweeter and because they’re so small, they do better in containers.
+• Mini Carrots – Unlike the mini carrots you see in the grocery store that have been shaved down from full-size carrots, there are varieties of carrots that grow smaller, some even as small as radishes.
+These varieties tend to be sweeter, and because they’re so small, they do better in containers.

 Be aware though, when planting seeds close together it can sometimes attract carrot flies which can cause grubs to grow and tunnel into the roots.